Kong/swrv/README.md

   loaded)
 - `error`: error thrown by fetcher (or undefined)
 - `isValidating`: if there's a request or revalidation loading
-- `revalidate`: function to trigger the validation manually
+- `mutate`: function to trigger the validation manually

 ### Config options